ronreiter/interactive-tutorials/tutorials/learnpython.org/es/Lists.md

     for x in mylist:
         print x

-Accediendo un indice que no exista generará un error.
+Accediendo a un indice que no exista generará un error.

     mylist = [1,2,3]
     print mylist[10]